dynamsoft-docs/barcode-reader-docs/performance/speed.md

 ### Stage 1 Get an ROI Image

-An ROI (region of interest) image is a grayscale image ready for barcode localization.
+> An ROI (region of interest) image is a grayscale image ready for barcode localization.

 The purpose of this stage is to output an ROI image that originates from a variety of sources, including an existing file, the buffer of another application or the frame of a video input.
 The first two sources are quite static, while the last source has a lot of room for improvement.

-#### Optimize frames from video input
+#### Optimize frames from a video input

-If you are reading barcodes from video input in mobile or web applications, SDK Dynamsoft Camera Enhancer (hereinafter referred to as "DCE") can be used to optimize the frames of the video input to increase the speed.
+If you are reading barcodes from a video input in mobile or web applications, the Dynamsoft Camera Enhancer SDK (hereinafter referred to as "DCE") can be used to optimize the frames of the video input to increase the speed.

 When reading barcodes from a video input, you get the best speed if: